-Geography syllabus is given below.
-You can take your copy from here.
-We aim to help you in preparation of the UPSC exams, ranging from the syllabus to reading list and other tips.
+UPSC Geography Optional syllabus is given below.
+You can take your pdf copy from here.
+We help in IAS prelims and optional subject preparation to excel in UPSC exam 2018, get all ranging from the mains syllabus to books list and other tips.

 PRINCIPLES OF GEOGRAPHY-PAPER – I